luis30n/buy-now-pay-later/README.md

 # How to set up and run

 The project is configured to use docker and docker compose.
-It has been tested with docker compose version v2.20.2-desktop.1 and docker version 24.0.6.
+It has been tested with docker version 28.0.4.
 To run the specs, you can simply use the following command:
 ```bash
 docker compose up spec